 What’s covered in the Care Standards

 There are six parts to the Care Standards which you can read about below.
-To help us meet our obligations under the standards we’ve created a range of resources for tamariki and rangatahi in care, including the My Voice My Rights cards.
+To help us meet our obligations under the standards we’ve created a range of resources for tamariki or children and rangatahi or young people in care, including the My Voice My Rights cards.
 These are designed to help young people understand what they’re entitled to under the Care Standards.

-Part One: Needs assessments and plans for children
+Part 1: Needs assessments and plans for children

-Part One also covers regular visits to children in care by their social worker.
+Part 1 also covers regular visits to children or tamariki in care by their social worker.

-Part Two: Meeting the needs of children in care
+Part 2: Meeting the needs of children in care

-Part Two is about making sure the children’s needs are met while they are in care.
+Part 2 is about making sure the children’s needs are met while they are in care.
 This includes things like:

-- Financial and specialist support to help them maintain whānau connections, and to help meet their cultural, recreational, education and health needs
+- Financial and specialist support to help them maintain whānau or family connections, and to help meet their cultural, recreational, education and health needs

 - They must be able to easily take their belongings with them and keep them safe

-- Caregivers must have access to the right support and services to help them meet the needs of tamariki in their care.
+- Caregivers must have access to the right support and services to help them meet the needs of tamariki or children in their care.

-Part Three: Assessments, plans and support for caregivers
+Part 3: Assessments, plans and support for caregivers

 - Information about the child coming into their care